PsyanticY/t5adhrit/nix/README.md

 - Open a nix shell with a package: `nix-shell -p cfnflip -I nixpkgs=channel:nixos-19.03`

+- Open a nix shell purely with a package: `nix-shell -p telegraf --pure`

 - To update all stuff: `nix-env -u`.

 - To update a package and it's dependencies run: `nix-env -uA pcre-8.41`.